timkinnane/node-dev-dotfiles/README.md

 When editing in shell, use `ESC` to enter commands and `:wq` to save and quit.

-Enter the following, editing your name.
+Enter the following, substituting your personal details.

 ```
 [user]